 What Other Benefits to the Ultrafear Are There?

-The 2022-2023 Capita Ultrafear is insanely durable.
-The Ultrafear has been upgraded to include Capita’s Carbon Aramid Body Armor in the 2023 version (prior to 2021, it had carbon kevlar body armor).
+The 2023-2024 Capita Ultrafear Camber is insanely durable.
+The Ultrafear has been upgraded to include Capita’s Carbon Aramid Body Armor in the 2024 version (prior to 2021, it had carbon kevlar body armor).
 The body armor protects the contact points while increasing the pop and responsiveness of the snowboard.
 Capita also managed to decrease the vibration you would feel riding this by adding more cork into the edges.
 When you look at the sides of the board, you can see the cork.

 The pointed nose and tail act as reference points to help you balance while hitting rails and jumps.
 I use these to know that I am directly centered on the rail or going off the lip of the jump.